Skip to article frontmatterSkip to article content

 Loading...

-We define a hard sphere as a sphere of radius RR that cannot overlap with any other sphere.
-The packing fraction ϕ\phi is the fraction of the volume that is occupied by the spheres.
+Here, we will focus on the two-dimensional case of packing hard disks into a square domain.
+We define a “hard” sphere as a sphere of radius RR that cannot overlap with any other sphere.
+The packing fraction ϕ\phi is the fraction of the total volume that is occupied by the spheres.
+In two dimensions, this is given by

 V(r)={r<2R0r>2RV(r) = \begin{cases} \infty & r < 2R \\ 0 & r > 2R \end{cases}